 Fresh Borlotti Bean and Tomato Soup Recipe

-A delicious and easy to make soup which is perfect for those chilly autumn days.
+This Fresh borlotti bean and tomato soup recipe is delicious and easy to make, which is perfect for those chilly autumn days.
 The soup can be made throughout September when fresh borlotti beans are available and home-grown tomatoes are bursting with flavor.
 You can, of course, use other beans, such as cannellini or flageolet.
-Not able to get fresh, then use a tin
+Not able to get fresh, then use a tin.

 This lovely recipe comes from talented food writer Sybil Kapoor from her lovely book, The Great British Vegetable Cookbook.